Land Ownership for Foreigners in Indonesia: Understanding HGB, HM, and Other Rights

 Mortgageable: Yes

-HGB is the primary mechanism for foreign investors seeking control over land for development [14].
-Ownership is secured through a registered legal entity and must be in compliance with foreign investment regulations.
-Singapore leads foreign investment with $8.8 billion, followed by China with $3.9 billion and Hong Kong with $3.8 billion in the first half of 2024 [15].
+Hak Guna Bangunan (HGB) is the primary legal mechanism for foreign investors seeking control over land for development¹⁴.
+Rights are held through a registered legal entity and must comply with Indonesia’s foreign investment regulations.

 3. Hak Pakai – Right to Use